cvai-roig-lab/Net2Brain/docs/source/adding_own_netsets.rst

+.. _ownnetset:
 Creating Your Own NetSet
 ========================

 .. note::

-   If you don't want to create a whole netset but still want to use your own models, check `Using FeatureExtractor with a Custom DNN <https://net2brain.readthedocs.io/en/latest/feature_extraction.html#using-featureextractor-with-a-custom-dnn>`_  out!
+   If you don't want to create a whole netset but still want to use your own models, check :ref:`Using FeatureExtractor with a Custom DNN <customdnn>` out!